nahanoo/deletion_detection/README.md

 ## Introduction

 This is a very simple deletion detector for haploid genomes.
 As an input it uses sorted BAM files.
 Using `pysam` this tool iterates over every read in the Alignment file.
 The CIGAR code of every read is checked for deletions.
-Every position and how many times this deletion was found is stored.
-Additionally the coverage at given position is stored.
+Every position and how many times this deletion was found is stored as well as the coverage at given position.
 All deletions are then filtered for `--min_counts` and `--min_frequency`.
-If no values are specified using those flags default min_count is 5 and default min_frequency is 0.8.
+If no values are specified using those flags default min_counts is 5 and default min_frequency is 0.8.
 If specified with `--output_no_alignment_regions` all regions with no read alignments are outputted additionally to in-read deletions.
 Note that this feature requires SAMtools>=1.11 in your PATH.
-In-read deletion detection for haploid genomes.

 ## Installation

-This package can be used using pip.
+This package can be installed using pip.
 Since it is still in testing it is not available on PyPi yet.
 ```
 git clone git@github.com:nahanoo/deletion_detection.git
 cd deletion_detection